-BMJ Best Practice with Comorbidities is the only EBM tool with a dedicated comorbidities algorithm.
+BMJ Best Practice is the only EBM tool with a dedicated Comorbidities Manager.
 Point-of-care guidance is uniquely structured around the patient consultation.
 Healthcare professionals and teams receive a tailored plan that treats the whole patient.

 Please note: Within the Americas, Comorbidities access is currently limited to Canada, Latin America, and the Caribbean.

 Explore Comorbidities Topics

 When comorbidities are considered in the acute care setting, healthcare professionals more effectively manage their patients.
 This leads to better clinical outcomes, shorter hospital stays and fewer readmissions.

 The Comorbidities Manager has been incorporated into 50+ topics within BMJ Best Practice, providing more than 25,500 different guideline combinations.

 - Acute appendicitis in adults

 - Acute cholecystitis